JoelBot/BlizzardAPIResearch/README.md

 - Joel Lonneker
 - Matt Tronvig

-Setup:
+## Setup:
 1. Run yarn
 2. run npm start
 3. (new console) run gulp
-4. 2 and 3 can probably be combined.
+4. 2 and 3 can probably be combined